 Current and former MA in English participants gathered with faculty at Yee-Haw Brewery to welcome 2019's new graduate students: Rieppe Moore (2nd-year), Tucker Foster (May 2019), Zoë Hester (2nd-year), Danielle Byington (May 2017), Lacy Snapp (May 2019), Kelci Barton (May 2019), Hannah Absher (2nd-year), Taylor Hubbard (1st-year), Stephanie Preslar (1st-year), and Caleb McGhee (1st-year).
 Photo by Raleigh Cody.

 The Department of Literature and Language currently offers two programs in graduate study.
-We offer a Master's Degree in Literature for those interested in teaching English and literature at the college and university level.
-If you need information about the graduate program in English for the ETSU Department of Literature and Language, please contact Dr. Michael Cody, our department's Assistant Chair for Graduate Studies.
+We offer a Master's Degree in English for those interested in teaching English and literature at the college and university level.
+If you need information about the graduate program in English for the ETSU Department of Literature and Language, please contact Dr. Matthew Holtmeier, our department's Coordinator for Graduate Studies.

 We also offer a certificate in Teaching English to Speakers of Other Languages, a program intended for those who wish to teach English abroad or to non-native adult speakers in the United States.
 The graduate-level certificate in Teaching English to Speakers of Other Languages can be obtained independently or in conjunction with the MA in English.
 The TESOL Certificate requires eighteen credits, nine of which can overlap with the MA credits; typically, only one extra semester of study is involved.
 For specific TESOL Certificate requirements, contact Dr. Theresa McGarry and see the TESOL homepage.